platformsh/platformsh-docs/toolstacks/php/drupal/getting-started.rst

 Drupal 8
 ^^^^^^^^

-For Drupal 8, your ``.platform.app.yaml`` should specify the ``php:drupal`` toolstack, and install Drush 7 as a build-time dependency:
+For Drupal 8, your ``.platform.app.yaml`` should specify the ``php:drupal`` toolstack, and install Drush 7 RC as a build-time dependency:

 .. code-block:: console

-    # The build-time dependencies of the app.
+    # Note: Drush 7.0.0 is no longer compatible with Drupal 8, but the
+    # pre-release -rc versions were.
     dependencies:
         php:
-            "drush/drush": "7.0.0-alpha6"
+            "drush/drush": "7.0.0-rc2"

 You can see a `working example on Github <https://github.com/platformsh/platformsh-examples/tree/drupal/8.x>`__.